Bijoy Kumar Hrangkhawl: Political career

 After signing the TNV Accord in 1988, Bijoy Hrangkhawl joined mainstream politics with The Indigenous Nationalist Party of Twipra (INPT).
 He oversaw the implementation of the agreement like the reservervation of three more seats for the Indigenous people in Tripura Assembly.

-After the 1998 Tripura Assembly Election, Bijoy Kumar Hrangkhawl became a Member of Legislative Assembly for the first time from Kulai Constituency.
+In 1998 Tripura Assembly Election, Bijoy Kumar Hrangkhawl contested from Kulai constituency and became a Member of Legislative Assembly.
 He contested the state election as an Independent candidate.

+Hrangkhawl went on to contest two more election which is 2003 and 2008 Tripura Assembly Election and winning both of these elections.